ProjectRailgun/Altair-UI/README.md

+# Vega

-UI Building Blocks for [Altair](https://github.com/ProjectSummerTriangle/Altair).
+The UI Building Blocks for [Altair](https://github.com/ProjectRailgun/Altair).

+## README

-This project is based on Semantic UI and Angular.
+This project is based on Angular and Semantic UI.

 Requires Angular 7.2 and above.